Here are our top 10 egg recipes for breakfast! Try them all for deliciously protein-packed ways to start the day.

 - Add them to a simple Avocado Toast with Egg

-- Go fancy with Shakshuka with Feta or Vegetarian Spinach Quiche
+- Go fancy with Shakshuka with Feta or Asparagus Quiche

 Here are our top 10 egg recipes for breakfast!
 Try them all for deliciously protein-packed ways to start the day.
 Below is our simple method for sunny side up eggs: for more recipes, see the list above!